 It’s also the night, after a trip to the ER and (more) medical tests that all came up negative, I finally accepted that I wasn’t sick - I was suffering from health anxiety.

 Incidental, controlled anxiety about your health is entirely natural.
 However, frequent cases of extreme fear and worry about normal body sensations or minor abnormalities can be a sign of health anxiety.

-Also known as illness anxiety disorder, somatic symptom disorder, and formerly, hypochondria, health anxiety is a persistent preoccupation with the fear of developing - or the fear of already having - a serious illness.
+Medically diagnosed as illness anxiety disorder, and formerly, hypochondria or hypochondriasis, health anxiety is a persistent preoccupation with the fear of developing - or the fear of already having - a serious illness.

 I used to think these type of disorders were all “in your head,” but I experienced symptom after symptom, each time asking myself, “is this the one that will lead to a positive diagnosis, and the beginning of the end?”

 Below, I've compiled the ultimate list of physical, emotional and behavioural health anxiety symptoms.

 Symptoms of health anxiety, or hypochondria, can be a combination of physical, emotional and behavioural.